ankitects/anki/docs/windows.md

 **Source folder**:

-Anki's source files do not need to be in a specific location, but it's best to avoid long paths, as they can cause problems.
+Anki's source files do not need to be in a specific location other than on the same drive as `\bazel`, but it's best to avoid long paths, as they can cause problems.

 ## Build failures